BitcoinDesign/Bitcoin-Core-App/index.md

 #### Test work-in-progress

 Pull requests include work-in-progress code and features that have not been finalized and reviewed yet.
-You may help test these updates by finding a pull request you are interested in (find the full list [here](https://github.com/bitcoin-core/gui-qml/pulls)) and using the respective download link in the top comment.
+You may help test these updates by finding a pull request you are interested in (find the full list [here](https://github.com/bitcoin-core/gui-qml/pulls)), finding the latest successful build on the [Actions page](https://github.com/bitcoin-core/gui-qml/actions), and using the respective download link for your operating system.
 If you provide comments on these, focus on the specific part of the application that the pull request is about.

 #### How to provide feedback